 How can I stop my children fighting?

-It’s no fun living in a war zone.
-Children fighting can really take the joy out of family time and make the most saintly of us wish to be elsewhere.
-Sibling conflict is a common family problem most families will experience children fighting, arguing, bickering, teasing, and refusing to share at some point or other.
+It’s no fun living with children who are constantly bickering.
+Sibling conflict is a common family problem and most families will experience children fighting, arguing, bickering, teasing, and refusing to share at some point or other.
+But it can really take the joy out of family time and make the most saintly parents wish to be elsewhere.

 Some squabbling between siblings is to be expected, but it becomes a problem if it is the usual way children treat each other.
 If not dealt with effectively, arguing often gets worse or escalates into aggression and physical fighting.
 Brothers and sisters need to learn to resolve their disagreements and behave in a polite, co-operative and caring way with each other (see Managing sibling conflict: why siblings fight).